k-paul-acct/rock-paper-scissors/README.md

 `POST /game/leave` - Leave the game.

-`PUT /game/{gameId}/live` - Retrieve live statistics of the passed rounds while game is in process.
+`GET /game/{gameId}/live` - Retrieve live statistics of the passed rounds while game is in process.

 ## Getting Started